Punktum-dk/epp-service-specification/README.md

 So the customised response for a domain creation request looks as below.

-The create domain command has also been extended so it is possible to assign a pre-activation token to the request.
+The create domain command has also been extended so it is possible to assign a pre-activation token to the request using the `orderconfirmationToken`.

 ```XML
 <dkhm:orderconfirmationToken xmlns:dkhm=“urn:dkhm:params:xml:ns:dkhm-1.2”>